License agreement for the use of the MailUp Platform

 7.1 Security measures and assistance by MailUp.

 7.1.2 Security Measures for MailUp personnel.
-MailUp shall take appropriate steps to ensure compliance with the Security Measures by all persons operating under its authority, including its employees, agents, contractors and Subprocessors, insofar as applicable to the scope of their services, including assurances that all persons authorized to process Client Personal Data have signed non-disclosure agreements or are subject to appropriate statutory obligations to of confidentiality in accordance with European and Domestic Legislation.
-MailUp shall also manage all obligations associated with the appointment of system administrators and personnel responsible for managing and maintaining the Processor Services, in compliance with the provision of the Supervisory Authority dated 27 November 2008.
+MailUp shall take appropriate steps to ensure compliance with the Security Measures by all persons operating under its authority, including its employees, agents, contractors and Sub-processors, insofar as applicable to the scope of their services, including assurances that all persons authorized to process Client Personal Data have signed non-disclosure agreements or are subject to appropriate statutory obligations to of confidentiality in accordance with European and Domestic Legislation.
+MailUp shall also manage all obligations associated with the appointment of system administrators and personnel responsible for managing and maintaining the Processor Services, in compliance with the provision of the Supervisory Authority dated 27 November 2008;

 (a) the implementation and maintenance of Security Measures in accordance with Section 7.1.1.
 (Security Measures on MailUp systems);